Daniel Greer: Child sexual assault and rape of teenage students

 In May 2016, Greer was sued by Eliyahu Mirlis, a former student at the yeshiva, for repeated sexual assault, including oral and anal sex during the time he was in Greer's high school, from 2001 to 2005.
 The suit additionally alleges that Greer sexually abused a second student.
 One of the students had a separate case in which he was the plaintiff dropped as a result of testifying against Mr. Greer.
 However, on May 17, 2017, a jury awarded the plaintiffs $20 million in damages against Rabbi Greer and his yeshiva.

 Imprisonment

 On December 2, 2019, after a separate criminal trial in which he was found guilty, Greer was sentenced to 20 years in prison, suspended after 12, with incarceration to begin immediately given that he represented a substantial flight risk.

+On November 5, 2025, a Superior Court Judge modified Greer's sentence to time served followed by 10 years of probation given originally to begin immediately upon release.